All Episodes

 Demons.

-But either way you look at it, whichever they are, they are real, Startling, scary, will make you contemplate the nature of the world, and that's coming up next hour.
+But either way you look at it, whichever they are, they are real, startling, scary, will make you contemplate the nature of the world, and that's coming up next hour.

 It's really freaky stuff, folks.

-combat jets, you'll be happy to know, will be patrolling the skies over New York, Washington, and other cities.
+As Americans celebrate the 4th of July tomorrow, U.S. combat jets, you'll be happy to know, will be patrolling the skies over New York, Washington, and other cities because U.S. intelligence is picking up more talk about an attack on or about July 4th, but there's still nothing specific or cooperative.

-Under the command of the Homeland Security Director, Tom Ridge, the White House Coordination Center has established lines of communication to be in instant contact tomorrow with each of more than 2,000 Independence Day celebrations.
+Under the command of the Homeland Security Director, Time Ridge, the White House Coordination Center has established lines of communication to be in instant contact tomorrow with each of more than 2,000 Independence Day celebrations.

 Might I make a selfish suggestion?